wordbit/wordbit/content/posts/2021-06-30-how-are-you-still-alive.markdown

 According to [statistics on the most popular iOS devices](https://www.phonearena.com/news/most-popular-active-ios-android-devices-north-america-market-report_id132703) currently used in North America, there are far more people using an iPhone 6S than an iPhone 12.
 Surprised?
 You shouldn't be - most normal people are somewhat financially responsible, it turns out.

 Okay, so the 6S is the new longevity champ, and I ain't complaining.
-But we still need to answer the burning question in the title of this post: How are you still alive?
+But we still need to answer the burning question in the title of this post:

+How are you still alive?

 To answer that question, we'll have to dig a bit deeper into this year's WWDC.

 <!--more-->

+As always, go to your favourite tech site to read an itemized list of all the updates.
+As you do that, you will inevitably come across all the sullen editorials complaining about how boring this year's WWDC was.

-I would like to say that the 6S is still alive because Apple is committed to making high-quality hardware that lasts a long time, or that they are concerned about all the e-waste generated with rapid phone upgrade cycles.
-And perhaps that is partly true.
+I would like to say that the 6S is still alive only because Apple is committed to making high-quality hardware that lasts a long time, or that they are concerned about all the e-waste generated with rapid phone upgrade cycles.
+And I believe that is partly true.

+The true

 * Save for later? - Yet, as iPhone 13 rumours started popping up, I wished it weren't so.
 The iPhone 13 (or 12S most likely, but I'll call it 13 for now), is shaping up to be more of an iterative update than a complete overhaul.
 That's fine - I'm not complaining, but